vishalpattnaik/algorithms/README.md

-# algorithms
+# Algorithms
-a repo for algorithms
+A repo for different algorithms